Crosenhain/check_mk_checks/README.md

 ## vdp
 I have used this check against a VMWare VDP appliance, which appears to be Suse Linux underneath.
 The agent plugin just runs a psql query, formats it nicely, and then adds it to the check_mk-agent output.

+## apc
+Temperature and humidity monitoring via an APC Environmental Monitoring Unit using SNMP.

 ##Notes

 I use OMD, which means I place these files in the individual sites, eg "/omd/sites/sitename/local/share/check_mk/checks"